Yuhengli77/CS163-Projects-2024Fall/_posts/2024-12-12-team49-Linguistic Binding in Diffusion Models.md

 L = L_{\text{pos}} + L_{\text{neg}}.
 $$

-Below, we present images demonstrating the improved results achieved using this enhanced loss function.
+Below, we present images demonstrating the improved results achieved using this enhanced loss function when using the same seed, when comparing against the original.

 ![3]({{ '/assets/images/Team49/our_pic.jpg' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}